Can I have a glass of wine to celebrate my Laser Eye Surgery?

 And so, the time it takes the body to recover is much shorter than after a typical surgery.
 And, you’ll no doubt be pleased to hear, that means you can be back drinking alcohol in as little as 24 hours after the procedure.

 As you may have figured, Laser Eye Surgery is far from your average surgical procedure.
-Whereas after an appendectomy, you won’t be back to your regular routine until a few weeks or months, most Laser Eye Surgery patients are back to work, exercising, and fully enjoying their new vision in as little as one to three days.
+Whereas after an appendectomy, you won’t be back to your regular routine for weeks or months, most Laser Eye Surgery patients are back to work, exercising, and fully enjoying their new vision in a couple of days.

 As such a quick and fuss-free procedure that can produce amazing outcomes, it’s no surprise Laser Eye Surgery has become one of the most popular elective procedures in the world.